lexbor/docs/source/examples/selectors/normal_way.md

-This example, found in the source file [lexbor/selectors/normal_way.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/selectors/normal_way.c), demonstrates how to use the Lexbor library to parse CSS selectors and find HTML nodes that match those selectors.
+This example, found in the source file [lexbor/selectors/normal_way.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/selectors/normal_way.c), demonstrates how to use the `lexbor` library to parse CSS selectors and find HTML nodes that match those selectors.
 The code provides a comprehensive workflow, from creating an HTML document to parsing selectors and retrieving matching nodes while handling memory management efficiently.